Basque Chileans: History

 The Basque presence in Chile began in the Conquista period, for in the armies of the first colonizers came an important number of soldiers from the Basque Provinces and from Navarra.
 In the 16th century, of the 157 Peninsular families that settled in Chile, 39 had Basque surnames.
 This number progressively grew, as reflected in the number of governors of Basque origin.

 Forms a regional immigration corridor between Spain and Chile, one that is large, visible, and continues over time.
 Basque immigration can be divided into historical periods: discovery, foundation, and colonial period; the wave of immigration of the 18th century; and the recent immigrants (19th and 20th centuries).

-During the 18th century, the country experimented a mass immigration coming from the Basque provinces and Navarre, by the end of the 18th century represents 27% of the Chilean population.
+During the 18th century, the country experimented a mass immigration coming from the Basque provinces and Navarre, by the end of the 18th century represents 30% of the Chilean population.
 This raised the Basques to being the most important regional group in the population, displacing the natives and descendants of those born in New Castile, Old Castile, and Andalucía.
-These immigrant families initially dedicated themselves to their preferred form of business, and in successive years produced many alliances with families of Castilian origin possessing lands and titles, giving birth to a new social group known in Chilean history as the Castilian-Basque aristocracy; others integrated with mestizo middle class.
+These immigrant families initially dedicated themselves to their preferred form of business, and in successive years produced many alliances with families of Castilian origin possessing lands and titles, giving birth to a new social group known in Chilean history as the Castilian-Basque aristocracy; others integrated with the castizo middle class.

 In the second half of the 19th century came a new wave of Basque immigration, this time as much from the Spanish regions as the French.
 This migratory flood are extended until the end of the Spanish Civil War.